ARM-software/golang-utils/CONTRIBUTING.md

 must pass in our CI before a PR is merged.
 Using commit hooks ensures you can't commit code which violates our style and maintainability requirements.

-To install the commit hooks for the repository, run `pipenv install --dev` then `pipenv shell`, in the `pipenv shell` type `pre-commit install`, the checks will now run automatically every time you try to `git commit` to the repository.

 ## Merging the Pull Request

-When merging the pull request we will normally squash merge the changes give it a title which provides context to the changes:
+When merging the pull request we will squash merge the changes, give it a title which provides context to the changes:

 - `<emoji> <Issue-Number> <Change Summary> (#<Pull Request Number>)`